shreyash-dhawale/snort-ids-lab/docs/testing-procedure.md

 ## Overview
 This document explains how the Snort 3 lab was tested after configuration and rule creation.
 The testing process was designed to verify that the sensor could load the configuration, observe live traffic, and generate alerts when packets matched the custom rules.

-A good testing flow begins with validation, then moves to simple packet matches, and only after that proceeds to more specific protocol or application-layer tests [cite:132][cite:247].
+A good testing flow begins with validation, then moves to simple packet matches, and only after that proceeds to more specific protocol or application-layer tests.

 ## Step 1: Validate Configuration
 Before generating any traffic, the Snort configuration was tested: